 I came to Aberystwyth University to study human geography in 2001.
 I have managed to leave a couple of times over the years.
 First, to Bristol working for the Centre for Sustainable Energy, and, after my degree I spent a number of years studying and then working at the Centre for Alternative Technology.
 There I was involved in developing, administrating and then teaching on their distance learning masters programme in environmental architecture, and undertaking community research.

-I have a few other strings to my bow however.
-Following my PhD, I have been working as a researcher on the Global-Rural project.
+Following my PhD, I was a researcher on the Global-Rural project.
 This is an international, multi-case study investigation of globalization in rural places.
 My research concentrated on the Welsh case studies of festivals and everyday globalization in Newtown.

 I am also an acroyoga and yoga faciliator and have previously been a part-time human geography lecturer at Chester University and Aberystwyth.